 In this work, we explore the question of what makes a good loss function for an image restoration task, such as single image super resolution, denoising and JPEG artifact removal.
-First, we demonstrate that a feature extractor for a loss function that is trained on a single image can outperform popular feature-wise (perceptual) losses trained on very large datasets.
-This is possible, because we train our multi-scale loss to penalize the errors introduced by a generator, rather than to learn the distribution of natural images.
-The former task is much easier and more relevant for a loss function.
-Second, we demonstrate that a loss function does not need to predict image quality and that there is no clear correlation between the performance as a loss function and the performance as a quality metric.
-Both observations go against the common notion that a network needs to extract semantic or style information to serve as an effective loss \cite{johnson2016perceptual}, or that it needs to predict perceptual image quality \cite{Zhang2018,Zhao2017}.

-The main contributions of our paper are as follows: \begin{enumerate} \item We demonstrate that an effective feature extractor for a loss function can be trained on a single image when it is trained to detect the errors of a generator used for a given image restoration task.

-\item We propose feature-wise loss functions for super-resolution, denoising and JPEG artifact removal, which outperform the state-of-the-art losses, do not require hyper-parameter tuning or to be combined with other losses, and are more light-weight than the perceptual loss (VGG).

-\item We provide a performance comparison of most commonly used losses ($L_1$, $L_2$, SSIM, MS-SSIM, MS-SSIM $+ L_1$\cite{Zhao2017}, VGG, and LPIPS) in terms of objective and subjective quality, and analyze them from the perspective of perception-distortion trade-off \cite{Blau2018ECCV}.

-\item We demonstrate that an effective loss function does not need to predict image quality and a good quality metric does not necessarily make a good loss function.
+It has been observed that there is no single loss function that works best across different applications \cite{delbracio2020projected,Ding2021,jo2020investigating}.
+This motivates the need to a novel set of loss functions that do not aim to be universal, but instead are task-specific.
+In this work, we propose our task-specific Multi-Scale Discriminative Feature (MDF) loss function, which is trained on a single natural image.
+Despite very lightweight training, our loss outperforms popular feature-wise (perceptual) losses, which have been trained on very large datasets.
+This is possible, because our loss does not learn the distribution of natural images but instead is trained to penalize the task specific distortions at different image scales.
+The latter task is more relevant for a loss function and much easier, thereby can be learned with as little as a single training image.
+Furthermore, we show that our loss function performs better as a regularization term in an adversarial setting than the VGG loss.
+An extensive comparison in terms of objective metrics and subjective image quality study shows that our loss function outperforms the state-of-the-art losses for varied image restoration tasks across different datasets.